Top Gear (UK) provides examples of the following tropes:

 - In the case of the amphibious vehicle challenges, each also doubles as a Cool Car.

-- Cool, but Stupid: Practically an Invoked Trope, frequently leveled as a judgment on their own projects, is "Ambitious but rubbish" - especially much of Clarkson's work.
+- Cool, but Stupid: Practically an Invoked Trope, frequently levelled as a judgment on their own projects, is "Ambitious but rubbish" - especially much of Clarkson's work.
 Past examples include:

 - A V8 powered blender.